aj-bartocci/SwiftUIPreviewHelpers/README.md

 The package itself puts all code inside of the DEBUG macro, so that the code will not ship with release builds of your app.
 This means when using the library you should wrap your code in the DEBUG macro as well.
 This helps make sure you are not shipping preview related code with your applications.

+When [SE-0273](https://github.com/apple/swift-evolution/blob/master/proposals/0273-swiftpm-conditional-target-dependencies.md) is fully implemented you should be able to specify this package as a debug dependency as well, so that it will only be packaged for debug builds.

 # Project Requirements
 - Swift 5+
 - iOS 10+